Document is currently under review and in

 - The MappingQualityReadFilter sets a threshold for alignment MAPQ.
 The tool sets

 --minimum-mapping-qualityto 30.
 Thus, the tool uses reads with MAPQ30 or higher.

 The current tool version requires strategizing denoising of allosomal chromosomes, e.g. X and Y in humans, against the panel of normals.
 This is because coverage will vary for these regions depending on the sex of the sample.
 To determine the sex of samples, analyze them with DetermineGermlineContigPloidy.
 Aneuploidy in allosomal chromosomes, much like trisomy, can still make for viable organisms and so phenotypic sex designations are insufficient.
 GermlineCNVCaller can account for differential sex in data.

-Many thanks to Samuel Lee, no relation, for his patient explanations of the workflow parameters and mathematics behind the workflow.
+Many thanks to Samuel Lee for his patient explanations of the workflow parameters and mathematics behind the workflow.